Written by Shannon,

 If you’re experiencing symptoms and think that virtual care will be adequate, then using telemedicine is a smart way to go.
 Telehealth has a unique application in the mental health sphere, as mental disorders such as anxiety and depression do not require blood work or physical examination to diagnose.
 Because of this, you don’t necessarily need to be in person with a provider to effectively assess and treat them.

 With that said, telemedicine is not recommended if you are experiencing intense, severe, or life-threatening symptoms.
 You should still go to an in-person emergency room or doctor’s office for these situations.

 Furthermore, telemedicine may come down to personal preference.
 If you don’t think that using remote services will be right for you, then you should follow the path of in-person treatment.

 Telemedicine is a form of healthcare that has been around for quite some time.
 However, new advancements in video calling and mobile technology have made it much more comprehensive and safe than it has ever been creating a greater demand for this service throughout the healthcare industry.

 Most telehealth appointments take place over a video call with a provider.
 Some even give you the option of messaging with a provider even when you’re not in a virtual session.

 Telemedicine is beneficial because it’s convenient, safe for both the doctor and patient, and it also makes healthcare more accessible for people who may have difficulty going in person.

-If you’re ready to start your virtual mental health journey, Brightside has the clinicians to guide you along the way.
-Click here for more FAQs, medical education, and health information, as well as to start your free assessment and see how telehealth can be of benefit to you!
+If you’re ready to start your virtual mental health journey, Brightside has the providers to guide you along the way.
+Click here for more FAQs, medical education, and health information, as well as to start your free assessment and see how telehealth can be of benefit to you.